Back to Blog

 Pro TipsMust Know

-• Tip Title: Use IFERROR function to catch errors and return a custom value.
+• Tip Title: Use IFERROR to handle #NULL! errors and return custom values.

 Don't Want to Memorize This?